-The service has 85 stations, the second largest number in England.
+Devon & Somerset Fire & Rescue Service is the largest non-metropolitan fire and rescue service in England.
 It works to protect the 1.7 million people who live in Devon and Somerset.
 An additional 400,000 people visit the region every year.

-For over 160 years, Her Majesty’s Inspectorate of Constabulary has independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.
+For over 160 years, Her Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.

 In summer 2017, HMIC (now HMICFRS) took on inspections of England’s fire & rescue services, assessing and reporting on their efficiency, effectiveness and leadership.